japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreCoordinatorRef.md

 `forDriver`...FIXME

-NOTE: `forDriver` is used exclusively when `StreamingQueryManager` is <<spark-sql-streaming-StreamingQueryManager.adoc#stateStoreCoordinator, created>>.
+NOTE: `forDriver` is used exclusively when `StreamingQueryManager` is <<spark-sql-streaming-StreamingQueryManager.md#stateStoreCoordinator, created>>.

 === [[forExecutor]] Creating StateStoreCoordinatorRef to StateStoreCoordinator RPC Endpoint for Executor -- `forExecutor` Factory Method